ml3m/experimental_comparison_of_sorting_algorithms/README.md

 ## Introduction

 Sorting algorithms are fundamental to computer science and are used extensively in various applications.
-This project provides a framework to evaluate the efficiency of sorting algorithms by measuring their execution time under different scenarios.
+This project provides a Benchmark to evaluate the efficiency of sorting algorithms by measuring their execution time under different scenarios.

 ## Table of Contents